mim1q/MineCells/changelogs/minecells_1.4.0.md

 - New dimension: **Promenade of The Condemned**
 - 3 previously creative-only enemies spawn there: **Runner**, **Mutated Bat** and **Protector**
-- The Prison now has a barrier wall in the spawn room, and the Mimi
+- The Prison now has a barrier wall in the spawn room, and the Insufferable Crypt portal room now also leads to the Promenade of the Condemned

 ## Blocks